Speech-Interaction-Technology-Aalto-U/itsp/Recognition/Speech_Recognition.md

     in the HMM-based models, there is usually an internal representation for pronunciation of a character chain.

-These features of of end-to-end LVCSR model enables to greatly simplify the construction and training of speech recognition models.
+These features of end-to-end LVCSR model enables to greatly simplify the construction and training of speech recognition models.

 The end-to-end model are mainly divided into three different categories